-The ability to transcribe the spoken word very quickly has led to new opportunities, as stenographic court reporters began transitioning to the fields of broadcast captioning and CART captioning.
+The ability to transcribe the spoken word very quickly led to new opportunities as stenographic court reporters began transitioning to the fields of broadcast captioning and CART captioning.
 Both offer the opportunity to transcribe the spoken word in different settings, whether it’s a sporting event, religious or civic service, news broadcast, or other form of entertainment.

 The Captioning Matters site was created to promote the value of captioning services that is offered by many NCRA members.
-NCRA represents approximately 16,000 captioners, stenographic court reporters, and legal videographers across the country and has been the preeminent national organization for making the record since its founding in 1899.
+NCRA represents approximately 12,000 captioners, stenographic court reporters, and legal videographers across the country and has been the preeminent national organization for making the record since its founding in 1899.

-Captioning for Consumers
+Captioning for consumers

-Captioning consumers include people with hearing loss; individuals with cognitive or motor challenges; anyone desiring to improve reading/language skills; and those with other communication barriers.
+Captioning consumers include people with hearing loss, individuals with cognitive or motor challenges, anyone desiring to improve reading/language skills, and those with other communication barriers.
 Below are the primary forms of consumer captioning.

 Communication Access Realtime Translation (CART) is the instant translation of the spoken word into English text using a stenotype machine, computer, and realtime software.

-A captioner providing CART services, supplies instant speech-to-text translation on a computer monitor or other display for the benefit of an individual consumer or larger group in a number of settings: classrooms; business, government, and educational functions; courtrooms; religious, civic, cultural, recreation, or entertainment events.
+A captioner providing CART services supplies instant speech-to-text translation on a computer monitor or other display for the benefit of an individual consumer or larger group in a number of settings: Classrooms; business, government, and educational functions; courtrooms; religious, civic, cultural, recreation, or entertainment events.

 Email the Government Relations Department for more information or with any comments or questions you may have.